NinjaSiren/Yes-Vehicles-finally/README.md

 - Added different color schemes for different AI faction type.
 (Red = Bandits, Light Green = Outlanders)
 - Added support compatibility with Run and Gun.
 - Nerfed vehicle excessive movement speeds.
 (No more ultra-Blitzkrieg!)
-- Changed Combat Extended weapon and melee patches.
+- Changed Combat Extended vehicle weapons and melee values.
 (Fast firing guns galore and accuracy hotfix.)
 - Changed Combat Extended 20x110mm Hispano projectile to explode on impact.
 (Fire in the hole, Boom!)
 - Non-critical bug found when clicking the info of a vehicle.
+(Not-fixed yet)
 - Non-critical bug found when vehicles die and explode.
+(Not-fixed yet)
-- Transferred and updated CE_patches.xml from CombatExtended/Patches folder to Yes, Vehicles, Finally!/Patches (Updated by Hjkma)*
+- Transferred and updated CE_patches.xml from CombatExtended/Patches folder to Yes, Vehicles, Finally!/Patches.
+(Updated by Hjkma)
-- Updated Combat Extended patch to run with or without Combat Extended, thanks to Hjkima.*
+- Updated Combat Extended patch to run with or without Combat Extended, thanks to Hjkma.

 v0.7e
 - Added vehicle fuel gauge.